Stephen Pleasonton: Saving the Declaration of Independence

 With the War of 1812 going poorly and worried that the British would attack Washington, Secretary of State James Monroe tasked Pleasonton with preserving the books and papers of the State Department.
-Pleasonton acquired several coarse linen bags, and filled them with all the Department's records.
-This included the still-unpublished secret journals of Congress, the commission and correspondence of George Washington, the Articles of Confederation, the United States Constitution, and all the treaties, laws, and correspondence of the Department made since 1789.
-He had all of this placed in coarse linen sacks and carted to a grist mill two miles beyond Georgetown.
-Before he left, he noticed the Declaration of Independence had been forgotten and was still hanging in its frame on the wall, and took that as well.
-After one more day, Pleasonton became fearful that the British would destroy a nearby cannon foundry and possibly even the grist mill if they were to come to Washington, and procured wagons to take the material another thirty-five miles to Leesburg, Virginia, where they were stored in an empty stone house.
+Pleasonton acquired several coarse linen bags and filled them with all the Department's records.
+This included the still-unpublished secret journals of Congress, the commission and correspondence of George Washington, the Articles of Confederation, the United States Constitution, and all the treaties, laws, and correspondence of the department created since 1789.
+He had all of this placed in sacks and carted to a grist mill two miles beyond Georgetown.
+Before Pleasonton left, he noticed the Declaration of Independence had been forgotten and was still hanging in its frame on the wall, and he took that as well.
+After one more day, Pleasonton became fearful that the British army would destroy a nearby cannon foundry and possibly even the grist mill if it was to come to Washington, and consequently he procured wagons to take the material another thirty-five miles to Leesburg, Virginia, where they were stored in an empty stone house.
 That night, the British arrived and burned many buildings in the city.
 While the British left within two days, it was some weeks before the documents were returned to Washington.

 Lighthouse Establishment

 In 1820 Pleasonton was also appointed to oversee operations of the Treasury's Lighthouse Establishment.
-As a bureaucrat with little knowledge of maritime matters, and the Lighthouse Establishment being an additional concern, he delegated much of the responsibility of his office to the more directly involved local collectors of customs.
-Under Pleasonton the collectors became district superintendents of lights, and had the authority not only to select the necessary sites for lighthouse construction, but to also purchase the land for government use.
-Superintendents also were required to oversee the actual construction of lighthouses, and ensure their repair when necessary.
-They would also mediate conflicts and deal directly, when necessary, with lighthouse keepers.
+As a bureaucrat with little knowledge of maritime matters, the Lighthouse Establishment became an additional concern, so he delegated much of the responsibility of his office to the more directly involved local collectors of customs.
+Under Pleasonton the collectors became district superintendents of lights and had the authority not only to select the necessary sites for lighthouse construction but also to purchase the land for government use.
+Superintendents also were required to oversee the actual construction of lighthouses and ensure their repair when necessary.
+They would also mediate conflicts and deal directly when necessary with lighthouse keepers.
 Each superintendent was required to submit a yearly report detailing the status of light stations in his charge.

 Pleasonton was a frugal administrator, dispensing funds only when absolutely necessary.
 While this drew praise from government officials, it came at great expense to existing aids to navigation.

 Diamond Shoals Lightship incident

-In 1826, the Diamond Shoals Lightship, off the coast of North Carolina, slipped her moorings in a storm; her anchor and chain were ripped from her hull and fell to the sea floor.
+In 1826, the Diamond Shoals Lightship off the coast of North Carolina slipped her moorings in a storm; her anchor and chain were ripped from her hull and fell to the sea floor.
 Despite being advised otherwise by the local superintendent, Pleasonton waited two months before acting.
 In the event, he offered a $500 reward for the recovery of both anchor and chain, believing a salvage operation to be more cost-effective than replacing the lost parts (a $2000 cost).